Why VannaForge exists

 Why the process can improve with use

 Most retail tools are generic by design.
 They show the same table to everyone and let each trader improvise the rest.
-VannaForge is meant to become more useful as the workflow gathers real experience: what was filled, what turned out to be optimistic, what was skipped, and which setups proved more robust in practice.
+VannaForge is meant to become more useful as the workflow gathers real experience: what was filled, what turned out to be optimistic, what was skipped, and which setups proved more stable in practice.

 Generic screener